mekecemre/CMPE-343-OOP-Final-Project/README.md

 ## Troubleshooting

+1. **Graphics Device initialization failed / No suitable pipeline found**:
+   - You're using the wrong JavaFX SDK for your operating system
+   - Download the correct platform-specific SDK (Windows/Linux/macOS)
+   - Ensure the SDK is extracted to `lib/javafx-sdk-21.0.9/`
+   - Linux: May need to install `libgtk-3-0` and OpenGL libraries

+2. **Database Connection Error**:
+   - Ensure MySQL/MariaDB is running: `systemctl status mysql` or `systemctl status mariadb`
-1. **Database Connection Error**: Ensure MySQL is running and user credentials are correct
+   - Verify user credentials are correct (myuser/1234)
+   - Check if user has permissions: `GRANT ALL PRIVILEGES ON greengrocer.* TO 'myuser'@'localhost';`

+3. **ClassNotFoundException**:
-2. **ClassNotFoundException**: Verify MySQL Connector JAR is in classpath
+   - Verify MySQL Connector JAR is in `lib/` directory
+   - Check build script is including it in classpath

-3. **FXML Load Error**: Ensure resources are copied to output directory
+4. **FXML Load Error**:
+   - Ensure resources are copied to output directory
+   - Check that `src/com/greengrocer/views/` and `styles/` exist

+5. **JavaFX Module Error**:
-4. **JavaFX Error**: Verify JavaFX SDK path is correct
+   - Verify JavaFX SDK path is correct in build/run scripts
+   - Ensure you're using Java 11 or later

 ## Authors